 If it is made from the same high-quality wood as the center drawer slide, it will travel smoothly along the slide and last for generations.
-If it is poor-qualilty wood, it will swell and contract differently than the slide, making the drawer stick.
+If it is poor-quality wood, it will swell and contract differently than the slide, making the drawer stick.

 Rear-Mounted Drawer Slide Catch

 If the drawer is packed too full, the rear-mounted catch can pop off the slide or pull loose from the drawer bottom, damaging the drawer and its contents when they are pitched to the floor.

-Installing the Center Drawer Slide
+Install the Center Drawer Slide

 Align the slide between the parallel pencil marks showing its width, at both the front and back of the drawer.
-Secure the drawer slide with screws every 4 inches.
+Secure the drawer slide with screws every four inches.
 For a 22-inch drawer you will need five screws.

-Installing the Full-Length Drawer Slide Catch
+Install the Full-Length Drawer Slide Catch

 Mark the location for a full-length slide catch at the front and back of the drawer.
 Align the slide catch precisely with the center drawer slide, and fasten it snugly to the bottom of the drawer using 3/4-inch screws.

-Installing the Rear-Mounted Plastic Drawer Slide Catch
+Install the Rear-Mounted Plastic Drawer Slide Catch

 Mark the outside edges of the catch on the bottom of the drawer.
 Affix the plastic slide catch to the drawer with 1/2 or 3/4 inch screws as is suitable for the thickness of the drawer bottom.